cqparts/cqparts/docs/tutorials/fastener-easy-install.rst

 To illustrate the selection mechanic, we'll register 2 types of *wood screw* for this fastener:

-#. short shaft, and short thread
+#.
+20mm shaft, 10mm thread
-#. longer shaft, and a longer thread
+#.
+40mm shaft, 15mm thread

+and 2 types of *anchor*:

+#.
+15mm diameter
+#.
+20mm diameter

 The selector will choose a *wood screw* with the longest shaft, with a thread that taps into <= 80% of the adjoining piece.